 - Central America Park: It is located in the center of the city.
 The park is surrounded by an impressive monumental complex from which the baroque facade of the Church stands out.

-– Holy Spirit Cathedral: It is settled in the west side of the Centro America Park.
+- Holy Spirit Cathedral: It is settled on the west side of Centro America Park.
 The complex has two structures: the ruins of the facade of the Holy Spirit Church (1535-1898) at the bottom, and the Cathedral of the Diocesis de Los Altos from 1899.

 - Chicabal Lake: It is located on the volcano summit with the same name.
 To get there, all you need to do is a short, easy walk.